-Legislation was also passed in Bermuda on 27 December 2023 to implement a corporate income tax regime from 1 January 2025.
-The Bermuda corporate income tax regime will supercede the previously granted tax assurances which provided an exemption from corporate income taxes until 31 March 2035 for LHL and its Bermuda domiciled subsidiaries.
-To the extent the Bermuda corporate income tax results in an effective tax rate of less than 15%, the shortfall in tax will be collected applying the Pillar Two, under taxed payments rule which will be implemented on 1 January 2025.
-Any shortfall in tax will be collected in a jurisdiction that has implemented the under taxed payments rule and in which the Group has operating subsidiaries.
-For Lancashire this is likely to be the UK, however based on its limited international presence, Lancashire expects to meet the relevant conditions to benefit from exclusion for a period of five years, from 2025 to 2029, from the under taxed payments rule.
+As a response to the Pillar Two reform, legislation was passed in Bermuda to implement a CIT regime from 1 January 2025.
+To the extent the Bermuda CIT results in an effective tax rate of less than 15%, the shortfall in tax will be collected by applying the Pillar Two undertaxed payments rule, which was implemented on 1 January 2025.
+Any shortfall in tax will be collected in a jurisdiction that has implemented the undertaxed payments rule and in which the Group has operating subsidiaries.
+For Lancashire this is likely to be the UK; however, based on its limited international presence and provided it continues to meet the relevant conditions, Lancashire expects to benefit from exclusion from the undertaxed payment rule for a period of five years, from 2025 to 2029.